Nursing Home Administration Licensure Preparation Course

 This independent-study correspondence course is ideal for long-term-care professionals, especially those wanting to take the NHA licensing exam.
-The program consists of 12 hour-long lectures on CD, each accompanied by outlines, assignments, and reading materials.
-Topics include long-term care, ethics and boundaries, nursing services, pharmaceutical services, dietary services, management and leadership, planning for change, and finance.
+The program consists of 12 revised hour-long lectures, each accompanied by outlines, assignments, and reading materials.
+Topics include long-term care, ethics, nursing services, pharmaceutical services, dietary services, management and leadership, planning for change, and finance.
 This course must be completed within one year from date of registration.

 At a glance

 - Describe the basics of management and the needs of elderly residents.